(Whole foods) plant-based diets and veganism are becoming increasingly popular!

 The special thing about a whole foods plant-based diet is that fresh and whole foods from plants are emphasized, whereas processed food should be avoided.
 Processed foods are foods such as snack bars, noodles, bread, oil, refined wheat, and sugar.

 Veganism is like a philosophy that rejects the commodity status of animals.
 In comparison to a (whole foods) plant-based diet, veganism is the practice of abstaining completely from the use of animal products or products tested on animals.
-This includes cosmetics, leather, zoos, marine parks, and animal-related activities like elephant riding.
+In addition to nutrition, this includes cosmetics, leather, zoos, marine parks, and animal-related activities like elephant riding.

 - The term (whole foods) plant-based is limited to the diet